Welcome to the PuzzleNation Blog 2019 Holiday Gift Guide!

 Tsuro: The Game of the Path (Calliope Games, board game)

 A path-laying game with tons of style and historical spirit, Tsuro casts up to eight players as flying dragons, and tasks you with laying out your path with special tiles.
-Your goal is to avoid meeting another dragon or flying off the board.
-It’s a simple mechanic with plenty of replay value, and perfect for quick games with large groups. ($23.00)
+Try not to meet any other dragons or fly off the board!
+It’s a simple mechanic with plenty of replay value, and perfect for quick games with large groups. ($30)

-Walk-By Scrabble Board, Lexicographer’s Extended Scrabble, and Drawing Room Scrabble (Hammacher Schlemmer, board games)
+Walk-By Scrabble Board, Tile Securing Travel Scrabble, and Drawing Room Scrabble (Hammacher Schlemmer, board game)

-Hammacher Schlemmer has several Scrabble variants available, including the Lexicographer’s Extended Scrabble for those with mega-syllabic ambitions ($29.95) and Drawing Room Scrabble for those with swankier taste ($149.95) — not to mention the mindboggling World’s Largest Scrabble Game for $12,000! — but few are as clever or as convenient as the Walk-By Scrabble Board!
+Hammacher Schlemmer has several Scrabble variants available, including Tile Securing Travel Scrabble for those who want to solve on the go ($39.95) and Drawing Room Scrabble for those with swankier taste ($249.95) — not to mention the mind-boggling World’s Largest Scrabble Game for $12,000! — but few are as clever or as convenient as the Walk-By Scrabble Board!
 Designed as a family game for people on the go, it’s a perfect way to bring back Board Game Night for busy families! ($29.95)

 [Check out our full product review of the Walk-By Scrabble Board here!]